Jewelled chameleon: Conservation status

 In some areas of shrubby savannah grassland F. campani is reported to be common, but no real assessment of its abundance has been made.
 The IUCN Red List of Threatened Species lists it as being "Vulnerable".
 This is because its habitat is being cleared for agricultural production, and there is an annual cycle of burning.
 It shares its range with the white-lined chameleon (F. lateralis), and that species seems better able to cope with the disturbance and degradation to the habitat caused by humans.
 It should be safe from human disturbance in the national park, but this is not the case on the Ankaratra mountains.
 Exports of F. campani peaked in 1994 when over five thousand were removed from the island.
-Although the export of all chameleons from Madagascar has been banned since then, some may still be being collected.
+Although the export of most species of chameleons from Madagascar, including F. campani, has been banned since then, some may still be being collected.
 The IUCN consider that steps should be taken to limit the damage done by fires to the grassland where F. campani is found.